Palash90/site-assets/blogs/iron-learn/iron-learn-4.md

-# Integrating GPU Matrix Multiplication
+# The Roadblock
-In my last attempt, Matrix Multiplication using GPU was achieved.
+The GPU Matrix Multiplication program was a success.
 So, at that point, the inventory looked like the following:
-1. A rudimentary Tensor Library written in Rust
+1. A rudimentary **Tensor** Library written in Rust
-2. Gradient Descent implementation without any optimization
+2. **Gradient Descent** implementation without advanced optimizers (like **Adams** or **RMSprop**) - basic but works
-3. A separate project with code to run Matrix Multiplication on GPU
+3. A separate project with code to run Matrix Multiplication on GPU (the **Flash**)
-4. All the wirings were done using Rust, the `cust` library and the external GPU kernel program
+4. All the wiring was done using Rust, the `cust` library and the external GPU kernel program

-In a nutshell, I was ready to put the GPU performance tweak into my library.
+In a nutshell, I was ready to put the GPU performance tweak into my library and roll in speed.

-**Copy, Paste...**
+**Copy, Paste, and...**

 ## Rust Compiler's Full Blow
-The moment, I put the `cust` code in my library, Rust compiler started screameing at me with multiple errors.
+The moment, I put the `cust` code in my library, Rust compiler started screaming at me with multiple errors.
 The compiler correctly pointed out that `DeviceCopy` trait from `cust` library has not been implemented for my custom types.

 Ah, the classic trait bound error which I almost forgot after working in python and JS for last 14 months.
 Rust is so secure, it won't let me play with memory carelessly.
 Well, the `cust` library takes a step forward and makes this even harder for any types which refers to raw pointers. `Vec<u32>` and `Vec<T>` are obviously one of those and these are the backbone of my `Tensor`.